hatai/image-downloader/README.md

 # Image downloader

 This project is forked from [image-downloader](https://github.com/vdsabev/image-downloader).
-This includes several bugfixes that were in [image-downloader](https://github.com/vdsabev/image-downloader).
+This includes several bugfixes that were in that.

 If you need to bulk download images from a web page, with this extension you can: